-A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
 If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Macon.

 • Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi